What Is a Product?

 Every business needs good people to understand the people they’re working for to create an excellent customer experience.

-It would also help if you know who your target market is as this should affect which forms of promotion will work best when it comes to targeting.
+This should affect which forms of promotion will work best when it comes to targeting.

-Understanding what they value and how much it’s worth in their eyes will help you determine a price for a new product, which will lead you to your product-market fit and allow you to carve out your market niche.
+This practice will lead you to your product-market fit and allow you to carve out your market niche.

 How to Price a Product?